palaa159/Docs/Headware/01-Ultracortex-Mark-IV.md

 | Ear Clip | Black | Top SRB pin |
 | Ear Clip | Black | Top BIAS pin |

+The electrodes (FP2 through O1) can be connected to any N1P, N2P, etc, channel.
+The ear clips must always be connected to the top SRB pin and the top BIAS pin.

 Your headset should look like this when your finished assembeling the 8 channels.
 16 channel see instructions below on how to add nodes.